lubson/bpm4sme_tool/README.md

 4. Open new project and select BPM4SME paradigm.

 ### More Information
-BPM4SME Tool was developed as a part of the thesis, which is available at https://is.muni.cz/auth/th/324796/fi_m_a2/thesis.pdf
+BPM4SME Tool was developed as a part of diploma thesis, which is available at https://is.muni.cz/auth/th/324796/fi_m_a2/thesis.pdf .
+The thesis covers motivation of the BPM adoption methodologies, proposes meta-model for BPM4SME methodology and the implementation of BPM4SME Tool.